 Our program in Health, Wellness and Occupational Studies gives students a broad education that will prepare them for a variety of career paths.
-Students will be prepared for opportunities including application to graduate programs in occupational therapy, disability studies, physical therapy, counseling, or related health professions, as well as a career as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.
+Students are prepared for opportunities including application to graduate programs in occupational therapy, physical therapy, physician assistant, counseling, special education, public health, or related health professions - as well as professional opportunities such as careers as a wellness coach, wellness coordinator, activity director, health educator, case manager, medical salesperson, or paraprofessional in mental health and educational settings.

-Our program grounds students in the core arts and sciences, with an emphasis on courses that study human occupation, such as Occupational Science, Occupational Media, and Disability Studies.
-The curriculum includes wellness courses such as Principles of Health Promotion, Stress Management, and Substance Abuse Prevention.
-Students also study interdisciplinary health subjects, alongside Nursing, Applied Exercise Science, Athletic Training, and Dental Hygiene students.
+Our program grounds students in the core arts and sciences.
+The program emphasizes promotion of wellness through courses such as Principles of Health Promotion, Stress Management, and Substance Misuse and Prevention.
+The program also has a unique focus on human occupation through coursework including Occupational Science, Occupational Media, and Disability Studies.
+Students study interdisciplinary health subjects, alongside Nursing, Applied Exercise Science, Athletic Training, Dental Hygiene, Public Health, and Nutrition students.

 At the conclusion of the program, the HWOS student will:

 - Critically analyze concepts of health and wellness through application at the personal (micro), population (meso), and societal (macro) levels.

 - Synthesize biological, psychosocial, and educational theories that influence human behavior and occupational participation.

 - Assess the influence of disease and disability with respect to health promotion and occupational well-being.

 - Model compassion as an essential attribute in understanding diverse occupational engagement across the lifespan